westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Finally, the individual must not be charged with any other offenses in the DUI code, such as driving under the influence with a minor in the car.

-After one year has passed from the date of the dismissal by the court and the deferral program was completed, the individual may petition the same trial court for an Order to expunge all related arrest records.
+Interested individuals must obey a particular process to request the West Virginia DUI Deferral program according to state laws.
+After a year from the date of the dismissal by the court and the deferral program was completed, the individual may petition the same trial court for an Order to expunge all related arrest records.

 disclaimer